robertson-diasjr/security-labs/README.md

         - download the script "destroy.ps1" and run within a powershell.
 I.e.: .\destroy.ps1

 2. GitHub Repository
-    - Up to you decides delete the repo or just delete the "actions.yaml" within directory ".github/workflows".
-This action will disable the scans anyway.
+    - Up to you decides delete the repo or just delete the ".github/workflows" directory.
+Any of them will disable the scans.

 ## Final considerations
 As I mentioned early, it´s a pretty basic idea how to initiate on DevSecOps and integrate CI/CD pipelines with a minimum security embedded.
 I hope you enjoyed !!! :+1: